 LiveBurst is a fairly new addition to recent GoPro cameras.
-It can be used for similar reasons and with similar results, but it works a bit differently.
+It can be used for some of the same reasons and with similar results, but it works a bit differently.

 With standard Burst Mode, the recording of the sequence of images starts when you press the shutter button.

 With LiveBurst, the camera is doing a constant pre-roll.
-When you press the shutter, the camera saves the image sequence from the previous 1.5 seconds and conditions for another 1.5 seconds after the shutter press.
-You then have the option of selection the key image/s or saving the output as a short video.
+When you press the shutter, the camera saves the image sequence from the previous 1.5 seconds and conditions for another 1.5 seconds after the shutter is pressed.
+You then have the option of selecting the key image/s or saving the output as a short video.